Simple Sautéed Swiss Chard

 Step 1: Chop and Clean The Swiss Chard

 Rinse your stack of stems and trim off the ends if they are dry or discolored.
 Chop the stems up, just like you would celery.
-(PHOTO 1B) If this is your first time working with chard, we have a more detailed tutorial for cutting and cleaning Swiss chard here.
+(PHOTO 1B)

 Step 2: Cook The Onions and Chard Stems

 Because the stems are high in cellulose you will need to cook them longer than the greens.
 I love to add flavor and sweetness by cooking the stems with chopped sweet onion.
-(PHOTO 2) They cook at about the same rate and the onion really balances the flavors of the chard.
+(PHOTO 2) They cook at about the same rate and the onion really balances the bitter flavors of the chard.
 I also add in the garlic and seasonings at this point to help bloom their flavors.

 Step 3: Add Chard Greens, Cover and Wilt